Trinidad, Tobago, and the Eastern Caribbean are NOT under any tropical storm or hurricane watch or warning at this time.

 The Takeaway: Increased cloudiness by late Sunday, showers to begin overnight Sunday into Monday, with thunderstorms possible Monday into Tuesday, generally interrupting overcast to mostly cloudy skies.
 Street/Flash flooding, gusty winds up to 60 KM/H, landslides and downed trees/utility poles possible.

 Locally Heavy Rainfall & Flooding: Based on the latest model runs on Thursday, from Sunday (2:00 AM) through Wednesday (2:00 AM), generally, over the 72 hour period, models are in agreement of fewer than 20 millimeters across Western halves of Trinidad and Tobago and between 20-40 millimeters across the Eastern halves of both islands.
 Isolated rainfall totals up to 60 millimeters are possible across Eastern coastal Trinidad and Tobago.
-As mentioned above, much of the heaviest showers and thunderstorms are forecast to move north of Trinidad and Tobago, particularly between Tobago and Barbados.

 Generally, with heavy showers and thunderstorm activity, street flooding, particularly in flood-prone areas or areas with poor drainage, is possible as well as flash flooding in areas where more prolonged heavy rainfall may occur, based on the above-mentioned forecast rainfall totals.